Szymon Romańczuk: Biography

 On 26 November 1979, in the cathedral of St. Mary Magdalene in Warsaw, he was consecrated bishop with the title of bishop of Lublin, vicar of the Warsaw-Bielsko diocese took place.
 The consecrators were the metropolitan of Warsaw and all of Poland Bazyli, the archbishop of Białystok and Gdańsk Nikanor, the archbishop of Wrocław and Szczecin Aleksy, and the bishop of Łódź and Poznań Bishop Sawa.

-On 18 August 1981 he moved to the cathedral in Łódź and Poznań.
-On June 8, 1993, he was elevated to the rank of Archbishop.
+On 18 August 1981, he moved to the cathedral in Łódź and Poznań.
+On 8 June 1993, he was elevated to the rank of Archbishop.

-On 18 April 2010, during the funeral mass of Lech and Maria Kaczyński in St. Mary's Basilica in Krakow, Archbishop Szymon (next to the Metropolitan of Warsaw Kazimierz Nycz) conducted a funeral liturgy in the Byzantine Rite.
+On 18 April 2010, during the funeral mass of Lech and Maria Kaczyński in St. Mary's Basilica in Kraków, Archbishop Szymon (next to the Metropolitan of Warsaw Kazimierz Nycz) conducted a funeral liturgy in the Byzantine Rite.

 In 2016, he was a member of the delegation of the Polish Autocephalous Orthodox Church to the Holy and Great Council of the Orthodox Church.

 He died on 28 June 2017 in Łódź and was buried in the Orthodox part of the Doły cemetery in the same city.